 There are also links below to Steve Brill who works in a similar way (also in the US) and Glennie Kindred, who I have also worked with and lives in the UK.

 Write a list of people who can help you with advice and practical help.
 Include their name and contact details.

-Possibilities to include: herbalist friends, organic herb suppliers, foragers, therapists, organic food suppliers, house repairers, Yoga teachers, healers, family doctor...
+Possibilities include herbalist friends, organic herb suppliers, foragers, therapists, organic food suppliers, house repairers, Yoga teachers, healers, and family doctor...

 7 Steps of Healing

 The Wise Woman system of healing advocates a progressive approach to tackling health issues.
 A simple way to describe this has come from Susun Weed who uses a step system to describe the pathway.

 This Healing module looks at each of the steps in turn.
 There is a unit about each step.
 Here are the steps from 0 to 6:

 Step 0 – Serenity Medicine - Do nothing - Go with the flow